switchdoclabs/SDL_Pi_GroveWeatherPi/README.md

 http://www.switchdoc.com/

+June 17, 2017 - Changed the README.md to require the installation of the software suporting SI1145 detection

 May 5, 2017 - Commented out 48 Reboot add_job (uncomment to add back in), Fixed SI1145 bad installation detection

 May 4, 2017 - Fixed problem with inside temperature being zero when you have an HTU rather than a HDC1080